Tap-Payments/goSellSDK-iOS/README.md

 <a name="authorization_failure_callback"></a>
 ### Authorization Failure Callback

 Notifies the receiver that authorization has failed.
+Can be called only in **authorization** mode.

 #### Declaration